 Eye Health wasn’t on my radar, other than the annual visits to the eye doctor for more contacts.
 I think that’s how it goes for different health issues.
 We don’t really think about them until we are older or experience them directly.
 But, being aware of how we live now and taking preventative measures is something our older bodies will be thanking us for later in life.
 That’s why I changed the way I approach eye health.

 Blue light caught me by surprise.
 For the full scoop on Blue Light check out our recent blog post. * I hadn’t heard much about blue light.
 It’s ironic since I spend the majority of my time looking into the computer screen at work.
 Take a moment and think about how many hours you spend in front of a screen.
 How many was it?
 8 hours today for me!

 My first reaction was to save my eyes and ditch the screens.
 But, with the nature of my job and my commitment to watching The Voice, I realized I can’t completely escape the screens.
 After a little research, I realized there are steps I can take to support my eye health and you’re welcome to join in, too!

 1. Give your eyes a break.

 Ok, one more thing!
 I am notorious for this one.
-Spending time on my iphone before bed…a little Instagram, reading a few news articles, finding a few new recipes on Pinterest.
+Spending time on my iPhone before bed…a little Instagram, reading a few news articles, finding a few new recipes on Pinterest.
 Did you know that blue light suppresses the sleep hormone melatonin?
-This creates a sense of wakefulness that distorts our sleep patterns and to top it off may cause strain on our eyes.
-That said, stay off the screens at least a half and hour before you head to bed.
+This creates a sense of wakefulness that distorts our sleep patterns and to top it off, may cause strain on our eyes.
+That said, stay off the screens at least a half an hour before you head to bed.